371-Minds/Perplexica371/README.md

 🕒 **Search history** - Every search is saved locally so you can revisit your discoveries anytime.
 Your research is never lost.

-✨ **More coming soon** - We're actively developing new features based on community feedback.
-Join our Discord to help shape Perplexica's future!

 ## Installation